 Description: This course covers the principles of operating systems theory and practice.
 Fundamental concepts such as processes, synchronization, scheduling and memory management will be presented.
 Another emphasis will be on the principles of distributed operating systems.

-Prerequisites: CS 310 and CS 365, or equivalent.
+Prerequisites: CS 310 and CS 465, or equivalent.
 A solid background in Computer Architecture is required.
-In order to be able to work on the programming projects, the students must be comfortable with C/C++ or Java programming languages.
+The coursework will include substantial programming projects; in order to be able to work on these, the students must be comfortable with C/C++ or Java programming languages.

 Required Textbook: "Operating System Concepts", by Silberschatz, Galvin and Gagne (7th Edition, John Wiley & Sons 2005, ISBN 0-471-69466-5).